Tomato plants in May. Six packs on bottom and plants in 4" pots on shelf above.

 CHOCOLATE SWEET 80 days Every plant has at least a dozen fruits, some 20 or 30.
 4–6” tapered fruits turn from green to glossy brown.
 Thick-walled (burgundy-red inside, chocolate outside).

-CUBANELLE 65 days semisweet frying, waxy yellow-green turning red.
+CUBANELLE 65 d semi-sweet frying, waxy yellow-green turning red.
 Not pungent.

-CZECH BLACK HOT 65 days black when immature, ripening to lustrous garnet with red juice.
+CZECH BLACK HOT 65 d black when immature, ripening to lustrous garnet with red juice.
 Mildly hot.
 Early and prolific.

 DOUX D’ESPAGNA (Spanish Mammoth) Introduced before 1860.
 Long, cone-shaped peppers that are perfect for frying and salads.
 Sweet and flavorful; good-producing; reported to be disease resistant.